Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Simulation

 \subsection{Negative and positive bias}

 Next, we design a simulation set-up to test the ability of the bias correction procedure to reduce bias in both positive and negative directions.
-We set $J$ and $\beta$ as in simulation B, but keep $diag(\Theta)$ as 1 for all nodes for simplicity (therefore making the model SBM).
-However, the parameter associated with $U$ in the previous time period is changed to $\beta'=m\beta$, where $m$ is varied from $-1$ to $1$ in increments of $0.25$.
-The negative $m$'s are going to create negative bias in the uncorrected estimator.
+We set $J$ and $\beta$ as in simulation B but keep $diag(\Theta)$ as 1 for all nodes for simplicity (therefore making the model SBM).
+However, the parameter associated with $U$ in the previous time period is changed to $\beta'=m\beta$, where $m$ varies from $-1$ to $1$ in increments of $0.25$.
+The negative $m$'s will create negative bias in the uncorrected estimator.
 The highest magnitude of the bias is seen at $-0.25$ and $0.25$.
-In Figure \ref{fig:sbm}(right) we see that the bias-corrected estimator succeeds in correcting bias of the estimator both when the estimator with no latent factor is biased with negative and positive bias.
+In Figure \ref{fig:sbm}(b), we see that the bias-corrected estimator succeeds in correcting the bias of the estimator both when the estimator with no latent factor is biased with negative and positive bias.